THIS GROUP HAS ENDED ITS ACTIVITIES (AS OF OCTOBER 2020)

 Requirements to become a member of this research group:

-- First degree / Master in some natural or social science, or analytical philosophy of science.
+- First degree / Master in some natural, social or formal science.

 - Fluency in both written and spoken English.

-- Additional qualifications or proven knowledge (e. g. at Master's level) in logic and/or philosophy of science.
+- Additional qualifications or proven interest in logic and/or philosophy of science.